Maximizing your inheritance and Minimizing Fees with Fixed Fees.

 The death of a loved one is devastating.
 The staff at the Law Office of Philip A. King, LLC empathize with you because we too have lost grandparents, parents and other family members.
 Your heart is breaking and you are now faced with the overwhelming task of handling your loved one’s estate – the property they owned when they died.
 Probate is the only legal way to transfer property, businesses, or bank accounts that are in the decedent’s name to someone else’s name (any power of attorney that existed is no longer valid).
 Trust me, you do not want to do this on your own.
 In fact, the Franklin County Probate Court strongly recommends you hire an attorney rather than attempt to probate an estate yourself because of the complexity of the probate law and the legal issues that can arise in estate administration.
 So before you decide not to hire an attorney, ask yourself – would you hire someone like you (who knew as much about probate law as you do) to handle a probate case?

-• What documents you need to file to initiate a probate case?
+• What documents do you need to file to initiate a probate case?

-• How to open a probate case without a Last Will and Testament?
+• How do you open a probate case without a Last Will and Testament?

 • Who gets the estate assets if there is no Will?

-• How to open up the estate if you cannot find the original Will or it has been destroyed?
+• How do you open up the estate if you cannot find the original Will or it has been destroyed?

-• Who has to receive notice of probate Will?
+• Who has to receive notice when an estate case is filed?

-• How to obtain waivers of notice to probate Will from the heir and beneficiary?
+• How do you obtain waivers of notice to probate Will from heirs and beneficiaries?

-• What to do if you don’t know the names and addresses of the decedent’s next of kin?
+• What do you do if you don’t know the names and addresses of the decedent’s next of kin?

-• What to do if you can’t locate a named beneficiary or next of kin?
+• What do you do if you can’t locate a named beneficiary or next of kin?

-• Whether the estate qualifies for summary release from administration?
+• When do an estate qualifies for summary release from administration?

-• What to do if someone wants to challenge your appointment as executor or administrator?
+• What do you do if someone wants to challenge your appointment as executor or administrator?

-• What to do if you can’t serve as the executor?
+• What do you do if you can’t serve as the executor?

-• What to do if you are the executor but you live outside of Ohio?
+• What do you do if you are the executor but you live outside of Ohio?

-• What to do if the Will or court requires you to post a bond?
+• What do you do if the Will or court requires you to post a bond?

 • What rights do spouses have to certain property and amounts under Ohio law?

-• If a child, who is not the child of the surviving spouse, can receive an inheritance under Ohio law?
+• Can a child, who is not the child of the surviving spouse, receive an inheritance under Ohio law?

-• How to determine if the estate needs a tax ID number and how to get it?
+• How do you determine if the estate needs a tax ID number and how to get it?

-• How to get authority to rent the estate property if the Will does not give the executor that power?
+• How do you get authority to rent the estate property if the Will does not give the executor that power?

-• What to do to stop the mortgage company from filing a foreclosure on estate property?
+• What do you do to stop the mortgage company from filing a foreclosure on estate property?

 • Which creditors have to be paid and which creditors do not?

-• How to prepare and file the Inventory and Final Accounting for the estate?
+• How do you prepare and file the Inventory and Final Accounting for the estate?

 “Where Service and Integrity are King.”